-- The student will communicate with their course instructor or instructor of record to identify ways to improve their academic performance (e.g., face-to-face, electronic, etc.), and - The student will complete a comprehensive Supportive Action Plan
+- The student will communicate with relevant course instructor(s) to identify ways to improve their academic performance (e.g., face-to-face, electronic, etc.), and - The student will complete a comprehensive Supportive Action Plan with input and review by their academic advisor.

-Academic warning will not be reflected on the student's official academic transcript; however, it is reflective of academic performance history and will be maintained within the student's academic file (contained within OTD departmental (Student Affairs Committee) files and advising files within the myMU Portal).
+Academic warning will not be reflected on the student's official academic transcript; however, it is reflective of academic performance history and will be maintained within the student's academic file contained within OTD departmental records (Student Affairs Committee) and advising files within the myMU Portal.
 Academic warning status will be evaluated at the end of each semester.
-A student on Academic Warning who fails to complete a Supportive Action Plan will be referred for Academic Probation.
+A student on Academic Warning who fails to complete a Supportive Action Plan or fails to meet academic progress expectations in the subsequent semester will be referred for Academic Probation.

-Academic Probation, Leaves of Absences, Dismissal
+Academic Probation, Suspension, and Dismissal

-Failure to meet minimum grade requirements, demonstrate academic integrity, complete the final scholarly project, exhibit appropriate professional conduct, or adhere to safety standards will result in action by the Program Director under the consultation of the Faculty and Student Affairs Committee.
-The student may be placed on academic probation with or without a required leave of absence, or the student may be dismissed.
+Failure to meet minimum grade requirements, demonstrate academic integrity, complete the final scholarly project, exhibit appropriate ethical conduct, or adhere to safety standards will result in action by the Dean of the College of Health Sciences and Human Services based on recommendation by the OTD Program Director and Student Affairs Committee.
+The student may be placed on academic probation, may be suspended, or the student may be dismissed.